jf-11/HuggingFace-Custom-LLM-Trainer/README.md

 <img width="274" alt="logo" src="logo.png">

-This repository provides a setup for fine-tuning large language models (LLMs) using Hugging Face's Transformers library.
+This repository provides a minimal setup to fine-tune large language models (LLMs) using the Hugging Face Transformers library in a custom training loop.
 It is designed to handle distributed training across multiple GPUs and incorporates techniques such as LoRA and quantization for efficient training.

 ## Configuration